tamari92/kf2-tournament/rules.md

 For matches where a single team plays multiple games (such as during the Playoffs), there must be **no scheduled intermission** between games.
 In other words, the games must be each be played "back-to-back".
 Teams are allowed a maximum of **ten minutes** between each individual game to be back in the server and readied up to begin the next game.

 #### 6.5.2 - Substitutions
-**Substitutions ARE allowed, but ONLY between games.** Substitutions **cannot** be made *during* a single game in a match, barring major emergencies, for which exceptions can and will be made within reason.
+**Substitutions ARE allowed, but ONLY between games.** Substitutions **cannot** be made *during* a single game in a match, barring major emergencies, for which exceptions can and shall be made within reason.
 Otherwise, there are no exceptions to this rule and violation will result in the team receiving a **zero score** for the match.
 Please ensure that players have allotted enough time to be present at all individual games in a specified matchup.

 ### 6.6 - Matches Between Two Teams
 For matches that occur between two separate teams (for example during the Playoffs), **an eight hour grace period is to be granted between each teams' individual set of games.**